 Upon the death of Colonel Herbert in 1642, a relation and fellow royalist who resided at Grey Friars in Cardiff-also called William Herbert, received wardship of Cogan Pill.
 This particular William Herbert in 1642 handed over Cardiff castle to royalist forces and willingly gave the Earl of Pembroke's revenues from his estates in South Wales, which he was entrusted to manage on the Earl's behalf, to king Charles I, thus earning himself the appellation of "ungrateful kinsman" from the Earl who was himself a prominent parliamentarian.
 This particular William Herbert died in 1645 and the wardship of Cogan Pill was then taken over by his wife Anne Herbert, who in turn died in around 1650 leaving Cogan Pill to her nephew William Morgan of Pencrug in Monmouthshire.

-The Herbert family continued to occupy Cogan Pill house throughout the rest of the seventeenth century as well as the majority of the eighteenth century as their wills attest to but by this time many of the great Tudor houses of Glamorgan were seen by and large to be outdated, uncomfortable and unfashionable.
+The Herbert family continued to occupy Cogan Pill house throughout the rest of the seventeenth century as well as the majority of the eighteenth century as their wills attest to - many of whom are buried in the church of St Peter's at Cogan.
+By this time many of the great Tudor houses of Glamorgan were seen by and large to be outdated, uncomfortable and unfashionable.
 Many were vacated by their fashion conscious owners who sought the refined elegance of new mansions in the neoclassical style which was very much in vogue during this period.
 Cogan Pill house by the late eighteenth century had markedly declined in its former grandeur and importance and was relegated in status to a farmhouse.

 In 1793 the house and manor of Cogan was purchased by the Earl of Bute who continued to rent Cogan Pill as a farmhouse.
 By the early nineteenth century the great hall had apparently been reduced to the use of a barn.
 Cogan Pill continued to be a farmhouse until the middle of the nineteenth century when it was renovated and converted into a comfortable residence for a relative of the Marquis of Bute a Mr H S Corbett.
 The interior of the main hall was given a total makeover in a quasi-medieval style complete with multi-coloured brick walls and gothic arch adjacent to the grand fireplace.
 The castellated parapets were also added at this time.